GuAmarl/cs50_final_project/README.md

 #### Description:

-_Spacia is a smart flashcards app based on spaced repetition._
+_A smart flashcards app based on spaced repetition._

-Spacia is a web application for studying with **intelligent flashcards**, using **scientifically backed spaced repetition algorithms** (inspired by SM-2, used in Anki).
+Spacia is a web application for studying with **intelligent flashcards**, using **scientifically backed spaced repetition algorithms** (inspired by SM-2).
 It helps users review information at the optimal time to maximize long-term retention.

 ---